NC3-LU/cases_web/_publications/bestpractices/MaliciousSoftwareBP.markdown

 When travelling or on business trips, make sure you:

 * keep an eye on your IT equipment.
-Ill-intentioned persons could try to ambush it or install malicious codes. ([Threats[(-): see equipment traps, software traps).
+Ill-intentioned persons could try to ambush it or install malicious codes. ([Threats]({% link _knowhow/glossary/Threat.markdown %}): see equipment traps, software traps).

 You should also remember that even equipment located within the organisation can be easily infected if ill-intentioned people gain access to it.
 (SMEs see: [Infiltrating the premises]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Infrastructure.markdown %}\#infiltrating-the-premises) and [Insertion or removal of hardware]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.markdown %}]#addition-or-removal-of-hardware) and [Use of unapproved software]({% link _knowhow/bestpractices/SecurityMeasures4SME-Threats2Software.markdown %}\#use-of-unapproved-software)).